coapp/coapp.org/src/dynamic/reference/overview.html.md

 #### Purpose

-**Property sheets (PS)** is a domain-specific language (DSL) that CoApp has created for the writing of AutoPackage and BuildPackage scripts.
+**Property sheets (PS)** is a domain-specific language (DSL) that CoApp has created for writing AutoPackage and BuildPackage scripts.
 It is similar to [Cascading Style Sheets](https://en.wikipedia.org/wiki/Cascading_Style_Sheets), but the semantics are customized to meet the specific needs of package creation.

 #### Overview